mparno/fenics-web/source/installation/index.rst

 #########################

 Obtaining and installing FEniCS have never been easier.
 Packages are available for Debian/Ubuntu, Mac OS X and Windows users, and we provide a framework (`Dorsal <http://launchpad.net/dorsal/>`_) for simple builds of FEniCS on a multitude of platforms.
 It is also possible to download source tarballs for all components.
-For information on accessing the development repositories, see :ref:`developers`.
+For information on accessing the development repositories, see :ref:`developer`.

 *****************